Extreme Changes in Changes: EITC and Extremely Low Birth Weights

-We first discuss the results for women aged 20--24, illustrated in Figure \ref{fig:app} (a).
-Observe that point estimates are mostly non-negative across quantiles, implying that the EITC income shock at least caused no harm on infant birth weights at the low quantiles.
-While the point estimates are overall non-negative, we cannot conclude that the income effects are significant across various quantiles $q \in (0.00,0.20)$ for this subpopulation.
-Next, let us discuss the results for women aged 25--29, illustrated in Figure \ref{fig:app} (b).
-For this subpopulation, the point estimates are unambiguously positive for all the quantiles $q \in (0.00,0.20)$.
-Furthermore, these income effects are statistically significant at least for the range $q \in [0.01,0.10]$ of the low quantile levels.
-Therefore, for this subpopulation of unmarried black women aged 25--29, we can conclude that income gains will causally improve the infant birth weights at low quantiles, especially between the first percentile to the first decile.
+Observe that the point estimates are unambiguously positive for all the quantiles $q \in (0.000,0.200)$.
+Furthermore, these income effects are statistically significant at each quantile $q \in (0.000,0.200]$.
+Therefore, we can conclude that income gains will causally improve the infant birth weights at low quantiles.

-Our empirical findings discussed above complement those of \citet{hoynes2015income}.
 While \citet{hoynes2015income} discover positive effects of the EITC income gains \textit{on average}, we further find positive effects at the low quantiles in particular.
 This progress in empirical research is important as causal effects for extremely low infant birth weights are more relevant to policy analysis.
-Low infant birth weights are known to have have long-lasting impacts on the health and economic well being in adulthood \citep[e.g.,][]{currie2011inequality} as well as they are known to have immediate impact on infant mortality.
-Our finding focusing on the low quantiles imply that income support during pregnancy may help mitigate these adverse health and economic outcomes.
+Low infant birth weight is known to have have long-lasting impacts on the health and economic well being in adulthood \citep[e.g.,][]{currie2011inequality} as well as they are known to have immediate impact on infant mortality.
+Our findings focusing on the low quantiles imply that income support during pregnancy may help mitigate these adverse health and economic outcomes.
 We want to stress that, for us to reach this important empirical conclusion, both the conventional estimator $\hat\tau_q^{CIC}$ by \citet{athey2006identification} and our proposed estimator $\hat\tau_q^{eCIC}$ along with their standard errors are indispensable.